-Gun Control Policy Recommendations:
+Gun Control Policy Recommendations

 In the long run, we believe that the Second Amendment is antiquated and stands in the way of reasonable gun reform and a civilized society.
 The fundamental argument of Second Amendment defenders is that it is as essential today to the protection of the citizenry from a tyrannical government as it was at the time of its adoption.
 While the right to bear arms had merit when both sides were armed with nothing more than muskets, it is difficult to see it as a serious argument today.
 Does anyone really believe that the minority of our citizenry who are armed could provide any reasonable resistance to a government armed with M1 tanks, cruise missiles, F-15s, drones, SEAL teams, rangers, and ultimately nuclear weapons?
 It seems unlikely.
 Repeal, although not a short-term solution, is necessary.